-Another scholar-turned-mentor is Patience Osei, a junior biomedical engineering major from Botswana, who said she felt like she needed someone to help her adapt not only to campus, but also to the lifestyle and culture of the U.S. "I signed up for T.E.A.M. before I ever came to Bucknell, because I believe in the benefits of getting counsel from someone," said Osei.
+A family bond Another scholar-turned-mentor is Patience Osei, a junior biomedical engineering major from Botswana, who said she felt like she needed someone to help her adapt not only to campus, but also to the lifestyle and culture of the U.S. "I signed up for T.E.A.M. before I ever came to Bucknell, because I believe in the benefits of getting counsel from someone," said Osei.
 "It worked well for me, and so I decided to become a mentor too."

 Osei said the benefits of mentoring aren't limited to T.E.A.M. participants.
 She's said she's now known among her friends as someone they can turn to for advice.
 "Many of my friends come into my room and say, 'I need you to use your skills as a mentor on me.
 I'm having a bad week.'
 And they'll just blurt out a long story about what they're going through, and I listen and try to use my skills to fix that problem."

 Zermeno called T.E.A.M. a hidden treasure.
 "I've seen the scholars come into the program being shy, and now they're doing more things than we do on campus," she said.
 "T.E.A.M. does a great job in building a family bond."

 The following links are virtual breadcrumbs marking the 12 most recent pages you have visited in Bucknell.edu.
 If you want to remember a specific page forever click the pin in the top right corner and we will be sure not to replace it.
 Close this message.